gavinnn101/jagex_account_creator/README.md

 * * * `imap.ip`
 * * * `imap.email`
 * * * `imap.password`
-* Back in your terminal:
+* Open a terminal in the root folder of your download:
 * * Run `cd src`.
 * * Run `uv run main.py`.